February 1, 2009Rotel RA-1062 Integrated

 to CDs, I attached the Sony to an old RadioShack outboard tape switcher so that I could

-quickly switch the players output to either the Rotel or my Linn Majik-IP integrated
+quickly switch the player’s output to either the Rotel or my Linn Majik-IP integrated

 amp.
 I used Dayton Audio interconnects for all three connections.
 Also for this review, I